mathjax/MathJax-docs/web/typeset.rst

 It is not recommended to perform multiple asynchronous typesetting calls simultaneously, as these can interfere with one another while they are waiting for files to load.
-For this reason, MathJax uses the :js:data:`MathJax.startup.promise` within the :js:meth:`MathJax.typesetPromise()` function to make sure any previous typeset calls are complete before starting the new one.
+For this reason, MathJax chains the promises returned by the :js:meth:`MathJax.typesetPromise()` function to make sure any previous typeset calls are complete before starting the new one.
 So if you do

 .. code-block:: javascript